tusharkini/Anomaly_detection/README.md

 ## Datasets

 A collection of time evolving graph data has been provided to you.
 This data was primarily taken from the Stanford Large Network Dataset Collection.
-There are four timeevolving graph from different domains.
+There are four time evolving graph from different domains.
 For example, the `enron_by_time` graph represents an email network and the `p2p-Gnutella` graph represent a peer to peer network.
 Each time evolving graph is represented as a series of text files which define the graph at a given time point.
 Each text file is given as an edge list but with the first line stating the number of nodes and edges.